mk-hassan/EPL-predictions-mlops/README.md

 **configure aws credentiales:**

-- `aws config` stores the credentials into 2 files at HOME/.aws/credentiales and HOME/.aws/config
+- `aws config` stores the credentials into 2 files at `$HOME/.aws/credentiales` and `$HOME/.aws/config`
-- aws cofig asks you to enter USER credentials besides the region to use by default (eu-south-1)
+- aws cofig asks you to enter `USER` credentials besides the region to use by default, I used `eu-south-1` as it the nearest for me but you should use the appropriate region nearest to your location.
-- user should have access to EC2, S3, RDS, Cloud watch, Secrets manager
+- `USER` should have access to EC2, S3, RDS, Cloud watch, Secrets manager

 > [!NOTE]
 > specifying the credentials within the aws provider block is highly discourged and not best practice.
 So the credentials must be specified within the bese class